boezzz/VR-6dof/readme.md

-# Mono6D: Transforming Casually Captured 360° Video into on-the-go 6-DOF Immersive Experiences
+# Mono6D: Transforming Casually Captured 360° Video into On-The-Go 6-DOF Immersive Experiences

 For more details, you can find the final technical report under /docs or visit [the project website](https://boezzz.com/mono6D/)